GDRCurrency/GDRC-exchange-launch-kit/README.md

-# 0x Launch Kit: Build an Exchange in Under a Minute 🚀📈
+# GDRC Exchange Launch Kit: Build an GDRC Exchange in Under a Minute 🚀📈

-## ⚠️ Deprecation Warning ️️⚠️

-This project is no longer being actively maintained.
 To fork or run a [Standard Relayer API](https://0x.org/docs/api#sra) instance, you can use the [0x API](https://github.com/0xProject/0x-api) instead.

 |                              ERC-20                              |                              ERC-721                              |